 Five factors push the per-customer price up or down beyond the standard benchmark.

 Equipment count.
 One unit vs. multiple units in the home or building.
-Most shops price the first unit at full rate and additional units at 50-70% of the per-unit rate.
+Most businesses price the first unit at full rate and additional units at 50-70% of the per-unit rate.

 Equipment accessibility.
 Attic units and rooftop commercial units take more time and create safety considerations.
 Add 15-25% to the price for difficult-access equipment.